I Will Have Order! Optimizing Orders for Fair Reviewer Assignment: Conclusion

-We would like to thank Vignesh Viswanathan for helpful discussions.
-This work was performed in part using high performance computing equipment obtained under a grant from the Collaborative R\&D Fund managed by the Massachusetts Technology Collaborative. { }
+\acks{Justin Payan and Yair Zick are supported by NSF grant CISE:IIS:RI: 2327057.
+We thank Harold Rubio, Purujit Goyal, Melisa Bok, and Andrew McCallum from OpenReview for help developing our problem statement and testing initial versions of \FairSeq, Vignesh Viswanathan for teaching us about submodular optimization, and the reviewers of Coop AI at NeurIPS 2021, WINE 2021, AAMAS 2022, GAIW at AAMAS 2022, and IJCAI 2022.
+This work was performed in part using high performance computing equipment obtained under a grant from the Collaborative R\&D Fund managed by the Massachusetts Technology Collaborative.}